fewf/quiz-app-modeling/readme.md

 Quizzes and their corresponding questions are stored, linked to the class they are being used in.
 When a Student logs on, Class Sections will be queried to find instances where the Student is associated.
 Quizzes will then be queried based on that Class Section's Class.
 These quizzes can then be displayed to the student.

 ### A student can submit a response to any of the quizzes, which can then be viewed by that student's teachers.
 If a Teacher logs in, they can be shown a live feed of quizzes being submitted by Students who are associated in the Class Section instances in which they are the designated Teacher.
-Or, it could be queried by `Student` or by `Quiz`.
-Say with student, the application would query the model for Quizzes for that `Teacher's` `Class Section's` `Class`, and then from there the `Quiz Questions` and `Responses` based on those `Quizzes` and then Quiz Question Responses linked to that Quiz Question that are related to the Student in question.
+Or, it could be queried by Student or by Quiz.

+For example to query by student for a particular class:
+	- Take Student ID and query db for Student Quiz Question Responses where Student ID equals this ID.
+	- Filter further by asking only for Student Quiz Question Responses where the corresponding Quiz Question Reponse is associated with a Quiz Question associated with a Quiz that is associated with that particular Class.

 ### A principal can see a list of all the teachers within their school who are using the app.
 A logged-in principal can be given access to two pieces of data to find out which teachers are using the app.
 1) They can be shown data pertaining to Quizzes, in particular the Persons who are creating quizzes.
-More importantly, 2) They can be shown data chronicling which Teachers lead the Class Sections that have Students that are associated with submitted Student Quizzes.
+More importantly, 2) They can be shown data chronicling which Teachers lead the Class Sections that have Students that are associated with submitted Student Quiz Question Responses.

 Questions to Help Development
 -----------------------------